 - Chef Knife

-- 12" Ovenproof Skillet - if you don'ot have an oven proof skillet you can transfer the salmon to a preheated baking sheet.
-(Preheat in your oven 3 to 5 minutes before transferring the salmon to the sheet.
+- 12" Ovenproof Skillet - if you don't have an ovenproof skillet you can transfer the salmon to a preheated baking sheet.
+(Preheat in your oven for 3 to 5 minutes before transferring the salmon to the sheet.

 - 2 Quart Sauce Pot - to cook your quinoa.